barthemius/barthemius.github.io/index.md

 ### Background

-Two previously mentioned indoor localisation techniques I worked on have a common feature - they require an active device at the user’s position.
+Two previously mentioned indoor localization techniques I worked on have a common feature - they require an active device at the user’s position.
 However, is it possible to localise a person that does not have any electronics with them?
 Yes, and we can use Radio Tomographic Imaging (RTI) for this.

 A room in question is then encircled with an assembly of radio sensors.
 Simply speaking, these sensors exchange packages of data and measure the received signal strength.
 This information can be used for determining whether a person (whose body absorbs a bit of these non-invasive electromagnetic waves) is inside.